jacksund/simmate/docs/getting_started/evolutionary_search/quick_start.md

     from different computers.
 Your calculations will be **slower** and **error-prone** with sqlite.

-    If you are seeing the error `Database Connection Closed`, then you have exceeded the capabilities of sqlite.
+    If you are seeing the error `database is locked`, then you have exceeded the capabilities of sqlite.

 !!! warning